 Given its differences, the choice relies on both the type of project and the team you're working with.
 As mentioned, Scrum is great for cross-functional teams working on defined tasks.
 Meanwhile, Kanban is ideal for teams working on highly-unpredictable projects.
 Further, it's easier to adapt and change priorities with Kanban.
 Although Scrum and Kanban are different, there are also hybrid models.

 As seen, Scrum is an excellent tool for carrying out Software Development projects.
 Not only it ensures the finished product makes both stakeholders and users happy.
 Besides, it gives developers the freedom to work in the way that suits them best.
 We hope this article answers any questions about Scrum.
-If you want to dig deeper into this framework, check this Scrum Guide.
 Are you ready to give the Scrum Methodology a chance?